 Globalisation has increased the illegal wildlife trade, with enhanced transport and communication making the free crossing of goods across borders easy.
 Organised criminal groups exploit this connectivity to smuggle wildlife goods, most often hidden in legal shipments (Moreto & Van Uhm, 2021).
 Illegal ivory or rhino horn might be buried in legitimate goods reaching international consumers.
-In most developing countries, indigenous people subsist on wildlife for livelihood purposes, and poaching is a major livelihood activity in the absence of other economic opportunities (Cheloti & Mulu, 2023).
+In most developing countries, Indigenous people subsist on wildlife for livelihood purposes, and poaching is a major livelihood activity in the absence of other economic opportunities (Cheloti & Mulu, 2023).
 Rural African and Southeast Asian poachers sell animal parts for money, which is a few dollars at a time but can be the only income source for their households.

-Poor or corrupt administration is typically accompanied by ineffectual enforcement of wildlife protection law, and traffickers and poachers thus get to do as they please (Duffy, 2022).
+Poor or corrupt administration is typically accompanied by ineffective enforcement of wildlife protection laws, and traffickers and poachers thus have the freedom to act o as they please (Duffy, 2022).
 They are aided by corrupt or poorly paid local officials and police officers.
-The demand for exotic pets, on the rise as it is, especially in wealthier urban centres, drives illegal wildlife trade further (Singh Parmar, 2024).
+The demand for exotic pets, which is already on the rise, especially in wealthier urban centres, drives the illegal wildlife trade further (Singh Parmar, 2024).
 Animals are caught and traded for financial gain, driven by status, novelty or entertainment.
 Social media also romanticises the keeping of exotic pets, increasing demand.
 Globalisation contributes to the issue as well since enhanced communication and travel increase transnational trafficking, linking regional poaching to international markets and global demand.

-Corruption among government officials and law enforcers usually facilitates the illicit wildlife trade (Jiao et al., 2021).
+Corruption among government officials and law enforcement officials often facilitates the illicit wildlife trade (Jiao et al., 2021).
 Traffickers pay bribes to government officials in some countries so that they can turn a blind eye, establishing a culture of impunity with an incentive that far outstrips the cost.
 Traffickers and poachers are then given free rein.
-Furthermore, inadequate or outdated legal foundations, along with weak political will and finance, render wildlife protection laws ineffective (Duffy, 2022).
+Furthermore, inadequate or outdated legal foundations, combined with weak political will and insufficient funding, render wildlife protection laws ineffective (Duffy, 2022).
 Under these circumstances, wildlife trafficking is a high-reward business with minimal risk.
 Inadequate financing of wildlife conservation agencies presents traffickers with loopholes for evading the law and ongoing criminal activities.

 5.4 Inadequate Policy Implementation and Increasing Demand

-Weakening of wildlife law enforcement in many places provides an impunity environment for participants in illegal wildlife trade (Duffy, 2022).
-Law enforcers and traffickers frequently go without severe punishments, thus decreasing the deterrent factor against them.
-Fragmented and inefficient regulations, as well as law enforcement, also confirm that wildlife trafficking is a high-benefit undertaking with bearing low-risk.
-In a number of states, punishments against wildlife trafficking are too soft or are rarely carried out, inviting criminals to reoffend.
+The weakening of wildlife law enforcement in many places creates an environment of impunity for participants in the illegal wildlife trade (Duffy, 2022).
+Law enforcement officials and traffickers often go unpunished, thereby decreasing the deterrent factor against them.
+Fragmented and inefficient regulations, as well as law enforcement, also confirm that wildlife trafficking is a high-benefit undertaking with bearing low risk.
+In a number of states, punishments against wildlife trafficking are too soft or are rarely carried out, inviting criminals to re-offend.

-Demand by high-income consumers in new, developing economies such as China, Vietnam, and Southeast Asia is the main driving force of illegal wildlife trade (Prasad et al., 2022).
-Demand for high-end products with endangered species is vast, covering everything from exotic pets and traditional medicine to jewellery and high-end fashion accessories such as a handbag made of snake or crocodile skin.
-The goods will most likely be status symbols, prestige or signals of wealth.
-Rhino horns and Tiger bones are used in traditional medicine for certain Asian markets, and ivory is highly valued as a status symbol or cosmetic.
+High-income consumers in new and developing economies, such as China, Vietnam, and Southeast Asia, are the primary driving force behind the illegal wildlife trade (Prasad et al., 2022).
+Demand for high-end products featuring endangered species is vast, encompassing everything from exotic pets and traditional medicine to jewellery and high-end fashion accessories, such as handbags made of snake or crocodile skin.
+The goods will most likely serve as status symbols, prestige, or signals of wealth.
+Rhino horns and Tiger bones are used in traditional medicine for certain Asian markets, and ivory is highly valued as a status symbol or for cosmetic purposes.